ShivaniRGandhi/Chatbot/README.md

 You are now ready to chat with Percy!
 Have fun!

-## Tips on How to ask Percy Questions
+## Tips on How to Ask Percy Questions

 Percy is capable of carrying a limited conversation.
 To get the most out of Percy, ask questions such as the following:
 - Who is Zeus?